H-Hour: World's Elite

-H-Hour: World's Elite is a tactical shooter video game, currently being developed by SOF Studios.
+H-Hour: World's Elite was a tactical shooter video game, that was developed by SOF Studios.
 The game released in early access for Microsoft Windows via Steam in May 2015.
-A version for the PlayStation 4 is planned to be released at a later date.
+A version for the PlayStation 4 was planned to be released at a later date.

 Initial development was mostly funded by $252,500 from a successful Kickstarter campaign in July 2013.

 Gameplay

 H-Hour's gameplay takes heavy inspiration from the SOCOM series, to which the developers describe the game as a "spiritual successor".
 The game is intended to be best when played with a clan and organised teams, and aims to give players a realistic military combat experience.

 The game will initially be "8v8" only, with the possibility of testing and adding larger player-counts in the future.
 Upon release the game will be multiplayer only.

 H-Hour: World's Elite is planned to include six maps upon release and at least four gameplay modes.
 Additional community maps are planned to be supported.